gather-community/discoursessoclient/README.md

 To work on this app in development:

 1. Create a sample Django project and cd into it.
-1. Set up a virtualenv and packages:
+1. Set up a virtualenv (python 3.8 is currently required, 3.9 doesn't work) and packages:

-        virtualenv .
+        virtualenv --python python3.8 venv
-        source bin/activate
+        source venv/bin/activate
-        pip install django-allauth
+        pip install django-allauth # Installs django also

-1. Add a view protected with `@login_required` and map it to a URL.
-Confirm that you see the login page when attempting to view it.
 1. Check out the django_mailman3 and mailmanclient repos in separate directories and create symlinks into their inner module dirs in your sample project.
 1. Add `django_mailman3`, `mailmanclient`, `allauth`, `allauth.account`, and `django.contrib.sites` to your `INSTALLED_APPS`, and set `SITE_ID = 1` in your settings.py.
 1. Add the discoursessoclient app as described above.
 1. Run the tests with `python manage.py test discoursessoclient.tests`.
+1. Add a view protected with `@login_required` and map it to a URL.
-1. Visit the protected URL again.
+1. Visit the protected URL.
 You should be redirected to SSO_PROVIDER_URL.
 You can either set up a separate development server at that URL to implement the provider portion of the flow, or manually decode the payload and make a new one to send back to `/sso/login` to test the rest of the flow.